adamfletcherUK/doozie-pinball/README.md

 to match that with the last digit of your score.
 If you match you get a free game.

-I will be figuring out the entire operation of the game in order to re-create the game logic and operation in code (probably in Python, potentially C also if I use an Ardunio)
+I will be figuring out the entire operation of the game in order to re-create the game logic and operation in code (probably in Python, potentially C also if I use an Arduino)